mescedia/mescedia-DevOps/README.md

 ###### License

 This software is Open Source and licensed under the terms of the Apache License Version 2.0, or the GNU Lesser General Public License version 3.0 or later.
-You may use mescedia according to either of these licenses as is most appropriate for your project.
+You may use this software according to either of these licenses as is most appropriate for your project.

 SPDX-License-Identifier: Apache-2.0 OR LGPL-3.0-or-later